phreeza/manuscript_axon_potentials/doc/manuscript.md

 response in the vicinity of the projection zone, as we will show in the following.

 We first studied the effect of the Gaussian rate pulse on the low-pass filtered EFP ([@fig:bigtree]B).
-The filtering used to obtain the LFP removed most of the identifiable components of individual spikes, while a population-level LFP signal remained.
-The distribution of the maximum amplitudes of these responses is shown by the  colored contour lines in [@fig:bigtree]A and the colored voltage traces in [@fig:bigtree]B. Surrounding the terminal zone of the axon bundle in [@fig:bigtree]A, LFP amplitudes showed a double-lobed shape typical of a dipole.
+The filtering removed most of the identifiable components of individual spikes, while a population-level signal remained, similar to an LFP signal.
+The distribution of the maximum amplitudes of these responses is shown by the  colored contour lines in [@fig:bigtree]A and the colored voltage traces in [@fig:bigtree]B. Surrounding the terminal zone of the axon bundle in [@fig:bigtree]A, low-pass filtered EFP amplitudes showed a double-lobed shape typical of a dipole.

-In [@fig:bigtree]B, the LFP responses mostly showed monophasic deflections elicited by the population firing rate pulse, in a manner similar to that observed in [@fig:simpletree]E. Such deflections were visible at all recording locations.
-In the radial direction away from the axon tree, i.e. in the horizontal direction in the figure, the LFP amplitude decays.
+In [@fig:bigtree]B, the low-pass filtered EFP responses mostly showed monophasic deflections elicited by the population firing rate pulse, in a manner similar to that observed in [@fig:simpletree]E. Such deflections were visible at all recording locations.
+In the radial direction away from the axon tree, i.e. in the horizontal direction in the figure, the low-pass filtered EFP amplitude decays.
 In the axial direction along the axon tree, i.e.\ in vertical direction in the figure, the voltage deflection reverses polarity in the middle of the terminal zone of the bundle ([@fig:bigtree]B).
 The polarity reversal occurs by a decrease of the amplitude